 The weather outside is frightful,but working together with iTech Solutions can be so delightful.

 Let us help you with all your IBM i needs next year.
-Now, sit back and read about how iTech Solutions helped Santa this Christmas 🙂 We will be back in January with our normal IBM i System Administrator Technical Tips & Techniques.
+Now, sit back and chuckle as you read about how iTech Solutions helped Santa this Christmas 🙂 We will be back in January with our normal IBM i System Administrator Technical Tips & Techniques.

 All the best to you, your family, and your organization.

 For more information on any of the articles below please visit us on the web at iTech Solutions or email iTech Solutions.
 We would love for you to let us know any articles that you wish for the future, or if you enjoy any of the articles in the current newsletters.

 Just a few more days to shop, to work, and to wait for Christmas day.
 I thought I would share a little story about how iTech Solutions saved Christmas for Santa.

 iTech Solutions was at the North Pole last month doing a few OS upgrades.
 We upgraded Santa’s POWER6 520, from 7.1 to 7.2 Technology Refresh 5, and then his POWER8 814 from 7.2 to 7.3 TR1 as well.
 Santa Claus called iTech Solutions because he wanted someone with knowledge, experience, and know-how to do the operating system upgrades and he wanted the upgrades done right.